leealmasy/markov/README.md

 import threading
 import warnings

-i'd suggest using pyinstaller to conver the sources code to a Windows executable
+i'd suggest using 'pyinstaller' software  to convert the sources code to a Windows executable